| Overton,

 The next element in terms of

-chronology, is the chancel: mid C13 according to the plate tracery.
-The
+chronology, is the chancel: mid C13 according to the plate tracery (in

 single-frame roof with tie-beams may well be contemporary.
 The chancel